danyalfr/danyalfr/README.md

-- 👋 Hi, I’m Muhammad Dany Alfikri
+- 👋 Hi, I’m Muhammad Dany Alfikri, Indonesian based in Taipei
-- 👀 I’m interested in internship as Back End Engineer
+- 👀 I’m interested in internship as Back End Engineer and Machine Learning Engineer
-- 🌱 I’m currently Golang and Cloud Service (GCP and AWS)
+- 🌱 I’m currently learning Golang and Cloud Service (GCP and AWS)
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me linkedin.com/in/danyalfr

 <!---